FRANCE: EUROPEAN UNION STUDIES

 ABOUT THE PROGRAM

 The Northwestern IPD European Union Studies program is designed to provide students with a solid understanding of the political background and current dynamics of the European Union.
 Courses familiarize students with the issues and conventions governing the European economy, the structure of the EU and mechanisms for negotiation, and the roles of and interaction between major EU institutions.
 Developed jointly by faculty from Northwestern and Sciences Po, this unique program comprises seminars, lectures, and excursions to EU sites of historical and political significance.
-Past trips have been organized to the European Commission and NATO headquarters in Brussels and the European Parliament in Strasbourg, as well as to historic and cultural sites in Paris and elsewhere in France.
+Past trips have been organized to the European Commission and NATO headquarters in Brussels and the European Court of Justice in Luxembourg, as well as to historic and cultural sites in Paris and elsewhere in France.
 Students also take intensive French language classes.

 Established in 1872, Sciences Po is one of Europe’s most distinguished and well-known schools of public affairs.
 The majority of France’s political leaders are alumni, including former presidents Jacques Chirac and François Mitterrand.
 The Paris campus, located near the Seine and within walking distance of Notre Dame de Paris and the Louvre, is the most famous of the seven Sciences Po undergraduate campuses located all over France.
 While the University primarily conducts classes in French, the education has a strong international dimension, where students are expected to study at least two foreign languages in addition to French.
 Many courses are offered in English.
 Forty percent of Sciences Po’s student population is international, with 60 different nationalities represented.